 Location: Falckensteinstraße 49, 10997 Berlin

-If you look through my archives relating to street art you might find that I’ve been lucky to spot a few works by street artists, and among them all BLU is my favourite.
+If you look through my archives relating to street art you might find that I’ve been lucky to spot a few works by street artists.
+Among them all BLU is my favourite.

 In Berlin you’ll be able to find this mural, titled Pink Man, at the western end of the Overbaum Bridge, a short walk away from the East Side Gallery and U-Bhf Schlesisches.